hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2780

-Our Lord, take us out of this; if we ever return, we will certainly be wrongdoers.”
+Our Lord, take us out of this; if we returned [to evil], we would certainly be wrongdoers.”

 # 2781